Scenic Rim Regional Council

 |Scenic Rim Regional Council - All industries||2016||2011||Change|

-In 2016, there were 52 people in the who caught public transport to work (train, bus, tram or ferry) in Scenic Rim Regional Council, compared with 8,476 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 52 people who caught public transport to work (train, bus, tram or ferry) in the Scenic Rim Regional Council, compared with 8,559 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the Scenic Rim Regional Council and Queensland were:
+The major differences between the method of travel to work of the workforce in the Scenic Rim Regional Council and the Queensland workforce were:

 - A larger percentage of local workers who worked at home (12.3% compared to 5.3%)